LuminolMC/Luminol/docs/CONTRIBUTING.md

 1. Clone your repository to local
 2. Run Gradle's `applyPatches` task in your IDE or terminal (You can run `./gradlew applyPatches` directly in terminal.)
-3. Enter `luminol-api` or `luminol-server` directory to carry out modifications.
+3. Enter `luminol-api` directory to carry out modifications.

-BTW, `luminol-api` and `luminol-server` are not normal git repositories.
+BTW, `luminol-api` and are not normal git repositories.

 - Before applying patches, the base will point to unmodified source code.
 - Every commit after the base is a patch.